 - execute the right actions guided by UX experts who are able to impact in-depth processes of the financial company;

 - have the correct criteria to evaluate the results your team is producing - whether the focus is on packaging or delivering exceptional experience;

 - define and focus the authentic value your product will provide to the customers.

 I'll further touch on each of these areas throughout the article.

 2. Unite digital assets into a consistent ecosystem

 Digital-First Strategy: Digital-first companies from the start have a vision how to grow a holistic ecosystem that leads to a smooth and intuitive banking CX.

-Industrial Age Strategy: Companies create multiple departments that develop products separately, thus increasing the chance of broken, fragmented customer experiences.
+Outdated strategy: Companies create multiple departments that develop products separately, thus increasing the chance of broken, fragmented customer experiences.